2BReality/2breality/README.md

 2BReality
 =========
-The Begining.
-This is where it's at: [The Begining of Reality](https://cash.me/$2BReality).
+The Beginning.
+This is where it's at: [The Beginning of Reality](https://cash.me/$2BReality).

 God Bless,
 [2016 Story American Film Institute ](https://youtu.be/vC_1-MpSPL8)